 Instruction Settings #

-- World & Location they are bound to.
+- World & Location it’s placed in

-Types of Knowledge You Can Configure #
+Types of World Knowledge You Can Configure #

 Within the Knowledge Tab on a Character’s Overview, you can extend or restrict what your Summon knows: